 The mining industry used to escalate coal in the area of Leipzig.
 What they left were many exploration cavitations.
 As a result of renaturalization, you can find a beautiful Lakeland area (about 22 lakes) connected through many channels and rivers nowadays.
 The water quality is of the highest purity.
 The variety of leisure and relaxation activities is endless.
 Especially in summertime, many locals spend their free time doing outdoor activities and water sports on the lakes shore.
 Going on a boat tour, relaxing on sandy beaches or dancing off your feet at any one of the huge variety of beach festivals are another good reason to spend the day or night at the lakes.

 These are my favorite spots/events of where to mingle with locals on the Venetian Side of Leipzig:

 - Kulkwitzer See (Lake Kulkwitz has a waterski and wakeboard lift)

 - Schladitzer Bucht (Schladitzer Bay)

-- Störmthaler See (Lake Störmthaler which is known for its floating church)
+- Störmthaler See: Lake Störmthaler which is known for its floating church and the Festival “Highfield”

-- Cospudener See (Lake Cospuden) Hacienda Beach Club
+- Cospudener See (Lake Cospuden): Hacienda Beach Club (event and beach location)

 - TH!nK?
 Festival (one of the biggest day techno/ electronic festival in Middle Germany taking place on the shores of Lake Cospuden)

 Do you already follow me on Instagram?